-The ’60s pop art movement is known for its strong shapes and vibrant colours.
+The ’60s pop art movement is known for its strong shapes and vibrant colors.
 In this 10-step Photoshop pop art tutorial, you will learn how to create an Andy Warhol-style pop art Photoshop effect.
 You’ll also learn to use adjustment layers and layer groups in 10 additional steps to make a pop art poster in Photoshop.

-Making a Pop Art Effect in Photoshop
+Creating a Pop Art Effect in Photoshop with Pop Art Photoshop

 Step 1: Open your Image in Photoshop